Deloitte Logo

 1960 – 1989

-At this time, the logo was represented by a stretched triangle formed by three black ovals.
+At the time, the logo was an elongated triangle composed of three black ovals.
 Along the right side was the inscription in large capital letters Touche Ross.
-In Serif font, all parts of the logo were depicted in black.
-Presentable, solid, without the unnecessary cumbersome combination of colors and shapes.
+In Serif font, all parts of the logo were shown in black.
+Presentable, solid, without an unnecessarily cumbersome combination of colors and shapes.

 1972 – 1989

-A characteristic feature of the logo is the shift of graphic accents to the right.
-So Deloitte became the “top floor,” under which Haskins + Sells were located.
-Part of the bottom line protruded; it is obvious that the inscriptions visually looked like steps, the bottom was larger than the top.
-The font also changed: it became slimmer, became more geometric, sans serif, black again.
-It can be assumed that with this logo, the authors wanted to achieve an association with the company’s rise.
+A characteristic feature of the logo was the shift of graphic accents to the right.
+Thus, Deloitte became the “upper floor” under which Haskins + Sells was located.
+A part of the lower line protruded; the inscriptions appeared as steps, and the lower one was larger than the upper one.
+The font had also changed: it was thinner, more geometric, sans serif, again in black.
+It can be assumed that, with this logo, the authors sought to evoke an association with the company’s rise.

 1989 – 1993

-The modified logo does not appear for a long time, only for four years.
-The special thing that catches your eye is the blue color of the new font and the alignment of the words one below the other: Deloitte on top and & Touche below.
-Beautiful accentuation, successful compositional arrangement played a role in the history of the brand.
+The modified logo does not appear for long, only four years.
+Particularly striking is the blue color of the new font and the arrangement of the words one below the other: Deloitte at the top and & Touche at the bottom.
+Beautiful accents and a successful composition played their part in the brand’s history.

 1993 – today

-In connection with the change of the name, or rather the abbreviation for the word Deloitte, there was a need for a bright accent.
-It is the black dot at the end of the word with a bright green spot that contrasts with the even black font of the logo.
+Due to the change of the name, or rather the abbreviation of the word Deloitte, there was a need for a bright accent.
+It became a black dot at the end of the word, with a bright green spot that contrasted with the logo’s smooth black font.

-There is also a short version of the logo – the letter D and a green dot.
-It appeared because the full version of the logo became familiar to the target audience, and now it is enough to see two graphic symbols, and a strong association with the brand comes to mind.
+There is also a shortened version of the logo, the letter D, and a green dot.
+It appeared because the full version of the logo has become familiar to the target audience, and now seeing two graphic symbols is enough to evoke a strong association with the brand.

 Font and Colors

 The font used is similar to Mediator Narrow Extra Bold.
-This is a fairly modern and formal version that looks good in an advertising campaign because it does not convey conflicting feelings – it is quite graceful, not hard, not soft, balanced.
-The authors of this group of fonts are Manvel Shmavonyan and Alexander Lubovenko.
+It is quite modern and formal, which makes it look good in an advertising campaign because it does not convey contradictory feelings.
+It is quite graceful, not hard, not soft, balanced.
+The authors of this font family are Manvel Shmavonyan and Alexander Lyubovenko.

-In this case, the main colors are light green, black and white.
-A bold green accent certainly indicates that the company is thriving and sends the message that customers will be just as happy and successful.
-In the psychology of color, green symbolizes growth and youth and reliability, help, and support.
+In this case, the main colors are light green, black, and white.
+The bold green accent certainly conveys the company’s prosperity and makes it clear that clients will be just as happy and successful.
+In color psychology, green symbolizes growth, youth, reliability, help, and support.

-The word logo with the words Deloitte embodies the unity of the international network.
-The green dot at the end denotes the organization’s initiative, its non-standard approach to problem-solving.
+The word “Deloitte” in the logo represents the unity of the international network.
+The green dot at the end denotes the organization’s initiative and its non-standard approach to problem-solving.

 Why does Deloitte have a green dot?

-An advertising agency suggested placing a dot on the Deloitte logo because the usual word mark looked too boring.
-The design team tried several colors, but the green one looked the best.
+An advertising agency suggested placing a dot on the Deloitte logo because the usual wordmark looked too boring.
+The design team tried several colors, but green looked best.